caseypaquola/BigBrainWarp/docs/pages/scripts.rst

 .. code-block:: bash

-	# for example, transformation of a bigbrain to icbm can take the form
+	# for example, transformation of a bigbrain to icbm can take the form with a local installation
 	bigbrainwarp --in_vol data.nii --in_space bigbrain  --interp trilinear --out_space icbm --out_res 0.5 --desc data --wd /project/
+  # or with the docker version - note how the working input volume is preprended with the "mount/" and the working directory is set to "mount"
+  docker run -it --rm -v /project/:/BigBrainWarp/mount caseypaquola/bigbrainwarp \
+  bigbrainwarp --in_vol mount/data.nii --in_space bigbrain  --interp trilinear --out_space icbm --out_res 0.5 --desc data --wd mount

 	# in contrast, transformation from icbm to bigbrainsym could be
 	bigbrainwarp --in_vol data.mnc --in_space icbm  --interp sinc --out_space bigbrainsym --desc data --wd /project/